Breakthrough/PySceneDetect/manual/api.rst

 =======================================================================

-The ``scenedetect`` module is organized into several sub-modules, each containing a particular class.
-Every module has the same name of the implemented class in `lowercase_underscore` format, whereas the class name is in `PascalCase` format.
-There are also some constants, functions, and exceptions defined in various modules that are documented in the section describing the associated class.

-The following is an overview of the modules and classes provided in the ``scenedetect`` package:
+The ``scenedetect`` module is organized into several sub-modules, each containing the implementation of a particular class.
+The most commonly used classes are available for import directly from the `scenedetect` module (see the `Example`_ below).
+The following is an overview of the main classes/modules provided in the `scenedetect` package:

-    * ``scenedetect``: Main PySceneDetect module.

-        * ``scenedetect.frame_timecode``: Contains
+    * :ref:`scenedetect.frame_timecode ⏱️ <scenedetect-frame_timecode>`: Contains
       :py:class:`FrameTimecode <scenedetect.frame_timecode.FrameTimecode>`
       class for storing, converting, and performing arithmetic on timecodes with frame-accurate precision.

-        * ``scenedetect.video_manager``: Contains
+    * :ref:`scenedetect.video_manager 🎥 <scenedetect-video_manager>`: Contains
       :py:class:`VideoManager <scenedetect.video_manager.VideoManager>`
       class for loading one or more videos, providing seeking, and downscaling.

-        * ``scenedetect.scene_manager``: Contains
+    * :ref:`scenedetect.scene_manager 🎞️ <scenedetect-scene_manager>`: Contains
       :py:class:`SceneManager <scenedetect.scene_manager.SceneManager>`
       class for applying `SceneDetector` objects on a `VideoManager`, and optionally using a `StatsManager` as a cache.

-        * ``scenedetect.stats_manager``: Contains
+    * :ref:`scenedetect.stats_manager 🧮 <scenedetect-stats_manager>`: Contains
       :py:class:`StatsManager <scenedetect.stats_manager.StatsManager>`
       class for caching frame metrics and loading/saving them to disk in CSV format for analysis.
 Also be used as a persistent cache to make several scene detection runs on the same video source `significantly` faster.

-        * ``scenedetect.scene_detector``: Contains
+    * :ref:`scenedetect.scene_detector 🌐 <scenedetect-scene_detector>`: Contains
       :py:class:`SceneDetector <scenedetect.scene_detector.SceneDetector>`
       base class for implementing scene detection algorithms.

-        * ``scenedetect.detectors``: Contains all detection algorithm
+    * :ref:`scenedetect.detectors 🕵️ <scenedetect-detectors>`: Contains all detection algorithm
       implementations, which are classes that inherit from :py:class:`SceneDetectors <scenedetect.scene_detector.SceneDetector>`.

-            * ``scenedetect.detectors.content_detector``: The
-              :py:class:`ContentDetector <scenedetect.detectors.content_detector.ContentDetector>`
+        * :py:class:`ContentDetector <scenedetect.detectors.content_detector.ContentDetector>`
-              algorithm, which detects fast changes/cuts in video content.
+          detects fast changes/cuts in video content.

-            * ``scenedetect.detectors.threshold_detector``: The
-              :py:class:`ThresholdDetector <scenedetect.detectors.threshold_detector.ThresholdDetector>`
+        * :py:class:`ThresholdDetector <scenedetect.detectors.threshold_detector.ThresholdDetector>`
-              algorithm, which detects changes in video brightness/intensity.
+          detects changes in video brightness/intensity.

-        * ``scenedetect.video_splitter``: Contains
+    * :ref:`scenedetect.video_splitter ✂️ <scenedetect-video_splitter>`: Contains
       helper functions to use external tools after processing to split the video into individual scenes.

+Note that every module has the same name of the implemented class in `lowercase_underscore` format, whereas the class name itself is in `PascalCase` format.
+There are also some constants, functions, and exceptions defined in various modules that are documented in the section describing the associated class.

 =======================================================================